 Natural Diamonds

-Natural diamonds are those formed in nature, over billions of years, deep inside the Earth due to extremely high heat and pressure.
-They are mined from various parts of the world such as Africa, Canada, Russia, and Australia.
+Natural diamonds form in nature over billions of years.
+They develop deep inside the Earth under intense heat and pressure.
+They are mined from various parts of the world, such as Africa, Canada, Russia, and Australia.
 These diamonds boast rarity and historic significance.
-No two mined diamonds can be said to be the same since they have been created by nature; thus, most carry unique inclusions that serve as a witness to their formation story.
+No two mined diamonds are the same.
+Each one is formed by nature and has unique inclusions.
+These inclusions tell their own formation story.

-One of the most important features of a natural diamond when buying includes its certification.
-Reputable gemological institutes such as the Gemological Institute of America and the American Gem Society grade diamonds based on the four Cs: cut, color, clarity, and carat weight.
-Natural diamonds are classic and beautiful, but they are very expensive for bigger carat weights, and due to some ethical mining issues, other options have become increasingly popular.
+One key feature to consider when buying a natural diamond is its certification.
+Reputable gem institutes, like the Gemological Institute of America and the American Gem Society, grade diamonds based on the four Cs: cut, color, clarity, and carat weight.
+Natural diamonds are classic and beautiful.
+However, larger carat weights can be very expensive.
+Also, ethical mining issues have led to the rise of other options.

 Lab-Grown Diamonds